NET-BYU/wireless-latency-shift-keying/README.md

 ![Raspberry Pi Configuration](doc/figures/raspi_2.PNG)

 If this is done correctly, the Pi will automatically connect to the 2.4 GHz WiFi network and advertise its hostname upon booting.
-You should be able to ping it by its hostname to verify that everything is working correctly:
+You should be able to ping it by its hostname/IP address (found in the DHCP list of your router) to verify that everything is working correctly:

 ```shell
 $ ping wlsk-pt-node.local